Timing of Mexico drug lord's extradition seen as political

 - 50,000 expected to attend Seattle women’s march day after Trump inauguration WATCH

-But observers still considered the timing to have been carefully planned.
+But many considered the timing to have been carefully planned.

 “It could be a coincidence, but I think that’s unlikely,” Mexican security analyst Alejandro Hope said, noting it came the last full day of Barack Obama’s presidency and hours before Trump’s inauguration.